Jazzy ‘Charlie Brown Christmas’ swings on after 57 years | Times Leader

 Click here to subscribe today or Login.

-NEW YORK (AP) — The Mendelson family would love to find the envelope scribbled some lyrics to jazz musician Vince Guaraldi’s composition “Christmas Time is Here” for an animated TV special featuring the “Peanuts” gang in 1965.
+NEW YORK (AP) — The Mendelson family would love to find the envelope where their father, Lee, scribbled some lyrics to jazz musician Vince Guaraldi’s composition “Christmas Time is Here” for an animated TV special featuring the “Peanuts” gang in 1965.

 The producer always said it had taken less than half an hour to write, and he likely tossed the scrap of paper away.
 He was in a rush.
 Everything was rushed.
 No one even knew, once the special aired, whether it would ever be seen again.